waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Gem's Pokémon Crystal Adventure Log

-# I. Core Directives & Lessons Learned (Post-Critique Update)
+# I. Core Principles & Lessons Learned
 *   **Trust Your Tools:** A verified tool's output (e.g., 'No path found') is a source of truth.
 Trust it over your own assumptions about map connectivity.
 *   **Systematic Debugging:** When a tool is broken, use a methodical, evidence-based approach.
 Use `run_code` with print statements to trace execution.
 Isolate variables and test simple cases before complex ones.
-Avoid blind, repetitive code changes.
 *   **Immediate Action:** Tool/agent maintenance is not a deferrable goal.
 It must be performed in the current turn.
 *   **Hypothesis-Driven Testing:** For all new mechanics, use the Observe, Hypothesize, Test, Conclude method.
-Document every step.
+Document every step in the relevant log.
-*   **Goal Flexibility:** If a primary goal is proven impossible by a trusted tool, pivot immediately.
+*   **Goal Flexibility:** If progress on a primary goal stalls for a significant period (e.g., 50+ turns) despite trying multiple documented hypotheses, I MUST pivot to a different primary or secondary goal.
+Do not remain stuck on a single objective indefinitely.
+*   **Proactive Tile Testing:** Upon encountering any new, undocumented tile type, I MUST immediately form a hypothesis about its traversability and conduct a simple test (e.g., trying to walk on it from all four directions).
+The results MUST be logged in the notepad before proceeding.
 *   **Mark Warps Immediately:** Mark both warp entrance and exit immediately upon use.

 ## B. Tile Traversal Rules